 Between May and October, the waters off NSW and Victoria are cooler and Southern Bluefin Tuna migrate through these areas.
 Fishers in the Eastern Tuna and Billfish Fishery are also allowed to catch Southern Bluefin Tuna during these months.
 To manage the catch of Southern Bluefin Tuna off the Australian east coast, AFMA puts specific zones in place, which are reviewed weekly and are set in relation to sea surface temperature and currents.
-For the current map of the Southern Bluefin Tuna Management Zones, please see the figure below.
+For the current map of the Southern Bluefin Tuna Management Zones, please see the SBT Zone page.

 One of the main monitoring methods used by AFMA is onboard scientific observers.
 These observers are people employed by AFMA to go out on boats and independently record the catch, effort and biological information of each fishing trip.

 They take samples from fish, such as the otoliths or ear bones, and use these to determine the age of the fish caught.

 Observers also record the length, weight and sex of each fish caught during a trip and report on the other wildlife that may be seen, the weather conditions, the composition of commercial catch fate of species that are caught as bycatch.

 Boats in the Southern Bluefin Tuna Fishery must carry an AFMA observer when requested by AFMA.

 Read more about the Observer program.

 A satellite monitoring system called a Vessel Monitoring System or VMS for short, is fitted to each concession holders boat.
 This system helps AFMA to monitor vessel position, course and speed.
 The tracking unit regularly transmits the information through a communications satellite to a land earth station.
 This information is sent by secure internet connection to a database at AFMA.